dorelljames/ai-jscebu/src/content/curriculum/01-ai-foundations/index.md

 # AI Foundations

 Welcome to the AI Foundations module!
-This course will help you build a strong foundation in AI concepts and learn how to integrate them into your development workflow.
+This comprehensive module will introduce you to the fundamentals of AI and how to leverage it in your JavaScript applications.

-## Module Overview
+## What You'll Learn

-In this module, you'll learn:
+In this module, you'll learn about:

-### 1. AI & LLM Basics

-- Understanding Large Language Models (LLMs)
+- Understanding AI and Large Language Models (LLMs)
-- How AI models work
+- JavaScript fundamentals for AI development
-- Types of AI models and their applications
+- Practical use cases and applications
-- Key AI terminology and concepts
+- Hands-on experience with AI APIs

+## Module Structure

+1. **AI & LLM Basics**: Understand the core concepts of AI and Large Language Models
-### 2. JavaScript for AI
+2. **JavaScript for AI**: Learn the JavaScript fundamentals needed for AI development

-- Setting up AI development environment
-- JavaScript libraries for AI
+3. **Practical Use Cases**: Explore real-world applications of AI in web development
-- Working with AI APIs
+4. **Hands-on API Practice**: Get practical experience working with AI APIs
-- Async programming with AI

-### 3. Practical Use Cases

-- Text generation and completion
-- Content analysis and summarization
-- Code generation and assistance
-- Natural language processing tasks

-### 4. Hands-on API Practice

-- Working with OpenAI API
+Each section builds upon the previous one, providing you with a solid foundation in AI development with JavaScript.

+## Prerequisites

+Before starting this module, you should have:

-- Implementing AI features in JavaScript
+- Basic JavaScript knowledge
-- Error handling and best practices
+- Familiarity with web development concepts
-- Rate limiting and optimization
+- A modern web browser and code editor

 ## Getting Started

-Before beginning this module, ensure you have:

-- Node.js installed on your system
-- A code editor (VS Code recommended)
-- Basic understanding of JavaScript and async programming
-- An OpenAI API key (we'll help you get one)

-Let's begin our journey into the world of AI development!
+Select a section from the sidebar to begin your journey into AI development.
+We recommend following the sections in order, as each builds upon the concepts introduced in the previous ones.